Alex4386/HRPL/README.md

 ```
 But the some characters at [TouHou Project](https://en.wikipedia.org/wiki/Touhou_Project) are incapable to use this software freely,
 since the license limits the usage of this software to a ["person"](https://en.wikipedia.org/wiki/Homo_sapiens).
 This also prevents usage for robots, dogs and even "Ceaser in *"Planet of Apes"*" can not use it!
 This is racist!

+This is a real issue, considering [GitHub Copilot](https://copilot.github.com), An Artificial Intelligence based Autocomplete system.
+Can **IT** use the code?
 So I fixed this issue. for the software freedom of the [gensokyo](https://en.touhouwiki.net/wiki/Gensokyo)!

 ## So what was changed?